Universal Algebraic Methods for Constraint Satisfaction Problems: CSP Applications

-A problem is called \defn{tractable} if there exists a deterministic polynomial-time algorithm solving all instances of that problem.
+A problem is called \defn{tractable} if there exists a deterministic algorithm that solves all instances of the problem and does so in an amount of time that is bounded above by a polynomial function of the input size.
 We can use Definition~\ref{def:csp} above to classify the complexity of an algebra $\bA$, or collection of algebras $\mathfrak A$, according to the complexity of their corresponding constraint satisfaction problems.